galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-contamination-control/tutorial.md

 - the 10% and 90% values in the upper and lower whiskers
 - the mean quality, represented by the blue line

+> <question-title></question-title>
+>
+> How does the mean quality score change along the sequence?
+>
+> > <solution-title></solution-title>
+> > The mean quality score (blue line) decreases at the sequences end.
+It is common for the mean quality to drop towards the end of the sequences, as the sequencers are incorporating more incorrect nucleotides at the end.
 For Illumina data it is normal that the first few bases are of some lower quality and how longer the reads get the worse the quality becomes.
 This is often due to signal decay or phasing during the sequencing run.
+> >
+> {: .solution }
+{: .question}

 ## Quality improvement